Washington, D.C. Staff

 Cate has traveled, lived or worked in more than 25 countries and has degrees in International Affairs/Socioeconomic Development (M.A., The New School), English Literature and Theater (B.S., Skidmore College.)
 She was an early member of a New York-based theater company and still enjoys life filled with the arts.

-Narinder obtained his B.A. from the Delhi Polytechnic and received a Diploma in Journalism from the Institute of Journalism in Delhi.
-He also received an MBA degree from Haceteppe University in Turkey.
-He was a Research Associate at Harvard University in Massachusetts, USA, in 1994, carrying out work in the field of social development.
+Mr. Kakar secured his bachelor-level diploma after studying at Delhi Polytechnic and a Diploma in Journalism from the Institute of Journalism in Dehli.
+He secured his Masters' degree from the Haceteppe University in Turkey.
+Subsequently, he was a Research Associate at Harvard University.
+He is currently Adjunct Professor at Pace University School of Law, teaching a course on environmental diplomacy.

 Narinder may be contacted by email at Narinder.Kakar@iucn.org.

 Deputy Director Global Forest and Climate Change Programme